fmerg/pymerkle/USAGE.md

-Finally, since trees with the same number of leaves have always identical structure (cf. the _Tree structure_ section of [README](README.md)), equality between Merkle-trees amounts to identification of their current root-hashes, that is,
+Finally, since trees with the same number of leaves have always identical structure (cf. the _Tree structure_ section of [README](README.md)), equality between Merkle-trees amounts to identification of their current root-hashes, that is, under the same combinations of hash and encoding types,

 ```python
 tree_1 == tree_2